Hyundai’s U.S. HQ Meets Exhaust Shaft Codes Using AerosealAndrew at Aeroseal

 - After Aeroseal: 808 CFM of leakage

-- Results: Sealed ductwork from 20% to 1.1% duct leakage (95% reduction) in order to meet the current (at the time) building code for 5% or less leakage and finish the project on schedule
+- Results: 95% leakage reduction to meet building code for 5% or less leakage and finish the project on schedule

 Hyundai U.S. Headquarters located in Fountain Valley, California.

-Options for reducing the leakage and getting the shafts to pass code were examined.
-A top contender involved constructing scaffolding inside each of the 8’ x 6’ shafts and using a spray foam to seal the visible leaks in the drywall interiors.
-Calculations determined this would take months to accomplish and cost as much as $1,000,000 to complete, and there would be no guarantee that spray foam would sufficiently reduce leakage.
-Then an engineer at Glumac mentioned a technology called Aeroseal that uses an aerosol-based computer-controlled process to seal leaks from the inside of pressurized air ducts.
+Options for reducing the leakage and getting the shafts to meet code were examined.
+One option included using spray foam to seal visible leaks in the drywall interiors.
+But this would take months to accomplish, cost as much as $1,000,000, and there would be no guarantee spray foam would sufficiently reduce leakage.
+Then another option was found — Aeroseal duct sealing technology.
 Glumac had used the Aeroseal technology for a similar project in Las Vegas with successful results.

-Brian Berg, Engineer of Record, Glumac: “Fixing those leaks and getting sign-off on the project meant nothing short of tearing into the newly constructed vents and starting over.
-This scenario would have the unacceptable consequence of delaying the building’s opening and running up costs.
-Then we learned about Aeroseal and it literally proved to be the project saver.
-With Aeroseal, we were able to effectively seal the leaks in just a matter of days.
-The entire cost of sealing the ductwork using Aeroseal was about equal to the cost of the scaffolding alone that we would have needed for the alternative option (e.g. hand sealing with mastic and tape).”
+Brian Berg, Engineer of Record, Glumac: “Fixing those leaks and getting sign-off on the project would initially have required us to tear into the newly constructed vents and start over.
+This scenario was unacceptable.
+We realized Aeroseal was the best option.
+It literally proved to be the project saver.
+With Aeroseal, we were able to effectively seal the leaks in just a matter of days.”

 We Can Help You Too.